askpt/code-metrics/CONTRIBUTING.md

-# Contributing to Code Complexity
+# Contributing to Code Metrics

-We welcome contributions to the Code Complexity VS Code extension!
+We welcome contributions to the Code Metrics VS Code extension!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started